 Where are you supposed to go when you’re a thirteen-year-old city kid, your mom has just been thrown in jail for a repeat DUI drug charge, and you’ve never even met the man who is your father?
 You certainly can’t count on your mom’s latest drug dealer boyfriend to offer any support – he’s basically kicking you to the curb, making it abundantly clear he couldn’t care less what happens to you.

-These are the circumstances facing Elliott, a troubled young teen learning to deal with his lot in life, as the novel Find Your Way Home opens.
-Through his personal, soul searching inner voice, the reader is brought into Elliott’s world which is darkened by the effects of his mother’s drug and alcohol addiction and the physical abuse at the hands of her boyfriend.
-Even though, at first, he doesn’t see it as such, his saving grace is found in his grandparents’ insistence that he live with them on their rural Minnesota farm while his mother serves her time in prison and state-mandated treatment program.
+A story of faith for today, Find Your Way Home is a tale of friendship and family, portraying the life of Elliott, a troubled young teen whose world is darkened by the effects of his mother’s drug and alcohol addiction and the physical abuse at the hands of her boyfriend.
+Even though, at first, he doesn’t see it as such, his saving grace is found in his grandparents’ insistence that he live with them while his mother serves her time in prison and state-mandated treatment program.